-Lake captains Wales against Georgia
+Lake back to lead Wales against Georgia

-Rugby World Cup 2023: Dewi Lake captains Wales against Georgia
+Rugby World Cup 2023: Dewi Lake returns to captain Wales against Georgia

 Last updated on .From the section Welsh Rugby